JordanMicahBennett/WORLDS-FIRST-OPEN-SOURCE-AI-CAR-INTERIOR-DESIGNER/README.md

 I expect more training time to generate higher resolution interiors, instead of the current somewhat hyper-artlike result.

+Use case: This could eventually guide designers along, to create fresh/new interiors.

 Car interior imagined after 0 epochs: